mcanthony/famous-cassowary/README.md

 # famous-cassowary [obsolete]

 **This project is obsolete and no longer maintained!** Hopefully in the future a full, working integration between Famo.us and Cassowary can be developed.
-This project never got very far along.
+This project never got very far along, but there might be a useful idea or two for those who are interested.
 For posterity, the original README follows.

+If you're looking to venture into these waters yourself, you may want to have a look at my [cassowary-system](https://github.com/matthewtoast/cassowary-system) project, a wrapper over the Cassowary.js API.
+Although it is in de facto stasis for the moment, it may be useful.
+(That library is a dependency of this one.)

+Have fun!

 - - - -